Analysts’ Activity to Watch: Ionis Pharmaceutical (IONS)

-Ionis Pharmaceutical (NASDAQ:IONS) shares traded up 2.62% during most recent session.
+Ionis Pharmaceutical (NASDAQ:IONS) shares traded down -1.9% during most recent session.
 Wall Street analysts covering the stock are projecting that the stock will reach $57.54 within the next 52-weeks.
 The mean target projections are based on 13 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.